joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 for many years even before Midori formed.
 Merely AOT compiling C#, and doing it well, would have netted us many of the benefits above.
 But to truly achieve the magical native-like performance, and indeed even exceed it in certain areas, required some key "whole system" architectural bets.
 I hope that some day we can deliver safety into the world at this level of performance.
-Given the state of security all-up in the industry, the world at large seriously needs it.
+Given the state of security all-up in the industry, mankind seriously needs it.

-I've now touched on our programming languages enough that I need to go deep on it.
+I've now touched on our programming language enough that I need to go deep on it.
 Tune in next time!